-It’s no surprise that the last 18 months have seen a surge in cyber crime, largely due to the COVID-19 pandemic, millions of workforces working remotely and health care data being a main target.
-Online crime has become a huge threat to organisations of all sizes across the globe, and phishing email is one of the most common and most dangerous methods that criminals use.
+It’s no surprise that the last 3 years have seen a surge in cybercrime, largely due to the COVID-19 pandemic, millions of workforces working remotely and healthcare data being the main target.
+Online crime has become a huge threat to organisations of all sizes across the globe, and phishing email is one of the most common and dangerous methods that criminals use.
 Although it might have been easy to spot in the past, as criminals become more sophisticated, it is becoming more difficult to identify phishing emails.

 The idea behind these attempts is to secure personal or financial information from the victim, and hundreds of thousands of people fall victim to criminals every year.
 The COVID-19 pandemic has seen a significant rise in phishing attempts, and by the start of April 2020, over £1.6 million had been scammed by criminals.
-The latest Data Breach Investigations Report 2021 from Verizon, highlights the growing trends in cyber criminal activity, and the impact it has had on businesses throughout the pandemic.
+The latest Data Breach Investigations Report 2022 from Verizon, highlights the growing trends in cybercriminal activity, and the impact it has had on businesses throughout the pandemic.
 The report shows that phishing attacks are still prevalent with over 30% of breach cases involving some type of malware, and approximately 20% of cases involving a Social action.

 Despite the rising sophistication of these attempts, there are still a number of ways to identify phishing emails.